WMUR-TV: Early years

+Cutting costs

-Soon after taking over, United laid off all but nine of WMUR's employees and reduced local programming to its two daily newscasts.
-For the next 22 years, United ran channel 9 on a shoestring budget, devoting most of its efforts to managing Manchester's cable franchise.
-It paid almost no attention to the station even as equipment broke down.
+Soon after taking over, United laid off all but nine of WMUR's employees and reduced local programming to its two daily newscasts; most of the schedule consisted of ABC network programming.
+United ran channel 9 on a shoestring budget, broadcasting exclusively in black-and-white and devoting most of its efforts to managing Manchester's cable franchise.
+United paid almost no attention to the local station even as equipment broke down.
 The studio's upkeep also suffered; the floor was so slanted that cameras rolled on their own.

+United also saved money by limiting the station's hours of operation.
+Channel 9 did not sign on until 10:00 a.m. on weekday mornings (with Popeye the Sailor cartoons followed by "Western Theater", a package of Roy Rogers and Gene Autry features).
+The western films began airing Monday through Friday in 1960 and were repeated every five months for the next 18 years.

 WMUR continued to broadcast in black-and-white until 1973, long after the Boston stations had all upgraded to color capability.
-Two of the few things the station had going for it during this period were The Uncle Gus Show, hosted by Gus Bernier for more than 20 years, and an increasingly active news department led by Tom Bonnar and Fred Kocher.
+Two of the few things the station had going for it during this period were The Uncle Gus Show, hosted by station weatherman Gus Bernier for more than 20 years, and an increasingly active news department led by Tom Bonnar and Fred Kocher.

-Throughout the 1970s, Eaton's entire chain of radio and television stations, including WMUR, were under constant scrutiny by the Federal Communications Commission (FCC).
+Throughout the 1970s, Richard Eaton's entire chain of radio and television stations, including WMUR, were under constant scrutiny by the Federal Communications Commission (FCC).
 In the cases involving two other television stations (WOOK-TV in Washington, D.C., and WMET-TV in Baltimore), as well as two other radio stations (WOOK (AM) in Washington and WFAB in Miami), their licenses were revoked entirely, each for different reasons.
 (An administrative law judge recommended the licenses of two other radio stations, WJMO (1490 AM) and WCUY (92.3 FM) in Cleveland Heights, Ohio, be revoked as well, but this was not acted upon by the commission due to Eaton's death in June 1981.)
-WMUR, KECC-TV (now KECY-TV) in El Centro, California and Yuma, Arizona, and WMET-TV were investigated over allegations of bribery by Eaton of ABC-TV employees so WMUR and KECC would get more favorable terms in their ABC affiliations contracts.
+WMUR, KECC-TV in El Centro, California, and WMET-TV were investigated over allegations of bribery by Eaton of ABC-TV employees so WMUR and KECC would get more favorable terms in their ABC affiliations contracts.

 The station continued to be run very cheaply into the early 1980s, but a change in ownership marked the beginning of a new era for WMUR.